apache/datafusion/docs/source/user-guide/example-usage.md

 tokio = "1.0"
 ```

-## Run a SQL query against data stored in a CSV:
+## Run a SQL query against data stored in a CSV

 ```rust
 use datafusion::prelude::*;